 During the internships, interns will carry out research supervised by a lab mentor.
 Applicants should be eager to engage with a different culture, and self-sufficient enough to arrange travel and secure housing in Paris.
 Depending on availability, affordable housing in a residence on campus may be possible.
 Interns will receive the equivalent of a living allowance of $500 per week for a maximum of $5,000.
 Travel/housing are not paid by this program, but a $1,500 subsidy is provided and intended to defray costs of travel and requisite insurance.

 Eligibility: Applicants must 1) be undergraduates with an excellent academic record and a strong interest in biosciences and biomedical research (prior lab experience is highly recommended); 2) have completed three full years (six semesters) of college course work by the time the internship commences (be a rising senior); and 3) not have received an undergraduate degree at the time of the internship (Summer 2013).
 Knowledge of French or desire to learn it is advisable.
 This program is open to U.S. citizens only.

-The application deadline will be December 21, 2012.
+The application deadline is December 13, 2013.
 Applicants are notified in February, and awardees are asked to accept or decline their positions by early March.

 420 Lexington Avenue, Suite 1654

 New York, New York 10170